13 Relations

 Relations

 Now that we have studied sets, we begin to relate elements in sets.
 The elements can be related between across multiple or between different sets, as well as linked on its own.
 In all cases are called relations.
-To define a relation from set to set
+To define a relation from set

 , the concept of cartesian product or cross product is needed.
 Let us explore.